Articles

 Tips

-Finding the right way in the interest rate jungle
+Navigate the interest rate jungle

-What is Interest Rate?
+What is interest?

-Differences in different types of repayments
+Differences in various types of amortizations

-Nominal interest rate vs effective rate
+Nominal interest rate vs. effective interest rate

-The nominal interest rate indicates the interest rate at which the lender sets the loan and is what we usually refer to colloquially when we talk about interest and the interest rate stated in the contract.
-Instead, the effective interest rate shows what the actual cost of a loan is — as it also includes any additional fees associated with the loan and how often you pay off on the same — and is the figure to look for when comparing different offers.
-For consumer loans, the effective interest rate must always be stated and clearly exemplified in the marketing in accordance with the Consumer Credit Act.
-No such regulation exists when it comes to business loans, which is why it is often more difficult to compare different offers as it is difficult to know what the actual cost will land on.
-Since Froda does not charge any setup fees, invoice fees or other hidden fees, you as an entrepreneur can rest assured that the only thing that affects the effective interest rate from the nominal interest rate we present, is how often you choose to repay your loan.
+The nominal interest rate indicates the interest rate at which the lender issues the loan and is what we usually refer to in everyday speech when we talk about interest and the interest rate that is stated in the agreement.
+The effective interest rate, on the other hand, shows what the actual cost is for a loan – as it also includes any additional fees associated with the loan and how often you pay it off – and is the figure you should look at when comparing different offers.
+For consumer loans, the effective interest rate must always be clearly stated and exemplified in the marketing in accordance with the Consumer Credit Act.
+There is no such regulation when it comes to business loans, which is why it is often more difficult to compare different offers as it is difficult to know what the actual cost will be.
+Since Froda does not charge any set-up fees, invoice fees, or other hidden fees, you as a business owner can be confident that the only thing that affects the effective interest rate from the nominal interest rate we present is how often you choose to amortize your loan.

-Annual rate vs monthly rate
+Annual interest rate vs. monthly interest rate

-When talking about interest, it is accepted that interest is calculated on the outstanding capital and that interest payments decrease as the debt decreases.
-This applies regardless of whether the loan is amortization-free, has straight amortization or annuity.
-In business loans, however, operators may choose to talk about fee instead of interest linked to the loan, and that fee is constant throughout the life of the loan.
-However, using a fixed interest fee for each repayment means that the cost of the loan in relation to the total debt increases with each month, i.e. the percentage rate becomes higher over the life of the loan.
-That in itself is not a problem, but some actors choose to incorrectly present the initial interest expense, expressed as a percentage of the total loan amount, as the interest on the loan.
-And this is a problem because it makes the interest rate appear — similar to how some people misrepresent the monthly rate — as much lower than it really is.
-Therefore, if you receive an offer with a fixed fee, it is important to check that the interest cost relative to the original loan amount is not expressed as the percentage of interest on the loan and, on the other hand, to compile the total interest cost of the loan over its entire term, in order to be able to compare with offers that apply interest to the outstanding capital.
+When discussing interest rates, it's generally understood that the interest is calculated on the outstanding capital, and the interest payments decrease as the debt decreases.
+This applies whether the loan is interest-only, has straight-line amortization, or is an annuity.
+However, in business loans, some lenders may choose to talk about a fee instead of interest linked to the loan, and that fee remains constant throughout the loan term.
+Using a fixed interest fee for each repayment means that the cost of the loan in relation to the total debt increases each month, i.e., the percentage interest rate becomes higher over the loan's term.
+This in itself is not a problem, but some lenders choose to incorrectly present the initial interest cost, expressed as a percentage of the total loan amount, as the loan's interest rate.
+This is problematic because it makes the interest rate – similar to how some incorrectly present the monthly interest rate – appear much lower than it actually is.
+If you receive an offer with a fixed fee, it's therefore important to verify that the interest cost relative to the original loan amount is not expressed as the percentage interest rate for the loan, and to compile the total interest cost for the loan over its entire term, in order to compare it with offers that apply interest to the outstanding capital.

 Tips